chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Eric Sherman was already active in local politics and was studying public administration when he joined Chi Hack Night.
-He was and remains very curious about organizational functions in government and how government could operate more effectively.
+I was already active in local politics and studying public administration when I joined Chi Hack Night.
+I am and remain very curious about organizational functions in government and how government could operate more effectively.

-Chi Hack Night sucked him in first with interesting presentations related to civic hacking and engagement and effective tools for individuals and agencies.
-Then, he started getting involved in the various working groups, applying my current skillset and learning new skills.
+Chi Hack Night sucked me in first with interesting presentations related to civic hacking and engagement and effective tools for individuals and agencies.
+Then, I started getting involved in the various working groups, applying my current skillset and learning new skills.

 **Who are you interested in meeting?**

-Eric would love to meet any fellow GIS/Geography/Data Science people.
+I would love to meet any fellow GIS/Geography/Data Science people.

 **What would you like to brag about?**

-About two months ago Eric started working full time as a self-employed consultant.
-Eric’s found it’s been really interesting and he’s learning a ton while doing some interesting work!
+About two months ago I started working full time as a self-employed consultant.
+I'm learning a ton while doing some interesting work!

 **What is your favorite Chicago food?**

-Eric’s favorite Chicago dish are the carnitas tacos from Taqueria Moran.
+Carnitas tacos from Taqueria Moran.

 ## [Alex Soble](https://twitter.com/alexsoble)